Child Custody and Visitation

 Child Custody in New Jersey

 In a divorce or break-up of unmarried parents, the court’s presumption is some form of joint physical custody (the child will live most of the time with one parent, and other parent will have visitation).
 The court also presumes joint legal custody (each parent has input on decisions about the child’s health, education, safety, and welfare).
 Sole custody may be granted in certain cases, for example, where one parent is deemed unfit because of abuse or a dangerous environment (domestic violence, drug use).

 In shared custody, neither parent is primary — parenting time is split 50/50 or close to it.
 Switching households every three or four days can be hard on some kids.
 The court will approve only what is in the child’s best interests, which may not always align with your desires.

 Are you concerned you won’t get a fair shake in custody?
-Michael J. Stein has practiced family law for over a decade.
+Michael J. Stein Attorney At Law has practiced family law for over 25 years.
 He can advise on the likely outcome regarding custody, and protect your legal rights throughout the process.
 Wherever possible, he strives to avoid legal battles and helps parents come to mutual agreement about the child custody arrangements.

 If no agreement is reached in mediation (a necessary first step), Burlington County, for example, requires a Custody Neutral Assessment (CNA).
 If you do not agree with the CNA recommendations, you can hire a private evaluator.
 If these steps do not lead to a custody agreement, we will have to go to court and let a judge decide.
 Mr. Stein is an experienced trial lawyer who will help you make your case in court.